 Testing and Deployment

 The most crucial part of any web development process is understanding what the client wants.
 All the other subsequent steps are dependant on this step.
-Let’s help you get this right!
+If you don’t get this step right, chances are you won’t get the software right either.
+Let me explain this with a story :

-A client comes and tells you that he needs to develop some furniture.
-And the requirements for the piece of furniture is - It’s an item of furniture used to sit on, has two arm handles and should be comfortable.
+A client comes and tells you that he needs to build some furniture.
+And the requirements for the piece of furniture is - It’s an item used to sit on, has two arm handles and should be comfortable.

 You process the requirements and without further questioning, you present him with a chair!